Education in Kerala: Agriculture

+Other universities

+School education in Kerala

-There are many Government agencies which support the quality of school education in Kerala.The Directorate of General Education is the topmost administrative wing of School Education.The other agencies are SCERT(State Council for Educational Research and Training),SSK (Samagra Shiksha Kerala),Kite,SIEMAT(State Institute for Educational management and Training).SIET(State Institute for Educational Technology).
+There are many government agencies which support the quality of school education in Kerala.
+The Directorate of General Education is the topmost administrative wing of School Education.
+The other agencies are SCERT (State Council for Educational Research and Training), SSK (Samagra Shiksha Kerala), Kite, SIEMAT (State Institute for Educational management and Training), and SIET (State Institute for Educational Technology).
 The KITE Kerala is a state owned special purpose company under education department of the Government of Kerala.
 It was developed to support ICT enabled education for schools in the state.
 The erstwhile IT@School Project was transformed into KITE for extending its scope of operations in August 2017.
 Kerala is the first Indian state to have ICT-enabled education with hi-tech classrooms in all public schools.
-Kerala topped in the School Education Quality Index published by NITI Aayog in 2019.
+Kerala was rated highly in the School Education Quality Index published by NITI Aayog in 2019.

-A study published in 1999 by the Centre for Socio-economic & Environmental Studies stated that while the dropout rates were very low in primary schools, the same increases in the ninth and the tenth standards in Kerala.
+According to a 1999 study by the Centre for Socio-economic & Environmental Studies, dropout rates in primary schools were significantly low.
+However, the study found that dropout rates increased notably in the ninth and tenth grades in Kerala.
 This was particularly true of SC/ST students.
 Schools showed that only 73% of the students joining at 1st Standard reach the 10th Standard.
 In the case of scheduled caste students, only 59% reached the 10th standard.
 60% of Scheduled Tribe students drop out by the 10th standard.
 In March 2011, 91.37% students qualified for higher studies in the matriculation Examination.
 The grades in SSLC examination plays an important role in the admission procedure to colleges in Kerala.